Swindon Mechanics' Institute: History

-A library was started in Swindon in 1843, and the following year the Mechanics' Institution was founded "for the purpose of disseminating useful knowledge and encouraging rational amusement" among the Great Western Railway's employees.
+A library was started in Swindon in 1843, and the Mechanics' Institute was founded "for the purpose of disseminating useful knowledge and encouraging rational amusement" among the Great Western Railway's employees.
 The first president was Daniel Gooch.
 There were fifteen founder members, and the library then held about 130 books.
+There were lectures, evening classes and social events as well as the library.